Vital Records - "Authorized Individuals" Law

 Effective July 1, 2003, the California Health and Safety Code, Section 103526, permits only "Authorized Individuals" to receive regular certified copies of birth or death records.
 Those who are not authorized by law to receive a regular certified copy will receive a certified copy marked ''INFORMATIONAL, NOT A VALID DOCUMENT TO ESTABLISH IDENTITY.''

-- A parent or legal guardian of the registrant.
+- The registrant (person listed on the certificate) or a parent or legal guardian of the registrant.

 - A party entitled to receive the record as a result of a court order, or an attorney or a licensed adoption agency seeking the birth record in order to comply with the requirements of Section 3140 or 7603 of the Family Code.